angry-bender/angry-bender.github.io/_posts/2023-09-18-SEIM-On-The-Cheap-Using-Sqlite-For-Data-Analysis.md

 While SQLite is not the most powerful language for running these queries, it can be helpful to quickly sort down large amounts of data into something more useable.

-Using this approach, we can potentially perform some forms of data transformation where available (DB Browser for Sqlite can support JSON and XML Data Types).
+Using this approach, we can potentially perform some forms of data transformation where there is an available [datatype](https://www.sqlite.org/datatype3.html).
 Additionally, many DFIR Practitioners will already have DB Browser for SQLite or Sqlite installed in their analysis environment, as it is often used for common forensics artifacts like internet history

 # Pre-Requisites